Pharmacotherapy for specific phobia in adults

 Pharmacotherapy for specific phobia in adults is discussed here.
 The epidemiology, pathogenesis, clinical manifestations, course, and diagnosis of specific phobia in adults are discussed separately.
 Psychotherapy for specific phobia in adults is discussed separately.
 Specific phobias relating to clinical procedures (eg, blood-injection-injury phobia) and other manifestations of acute procedural anxiety are discussed separately.
 Specific phobia and other fears in children are also discussed separately.
-(See "Specific phobia in adults: Epidemiology, clinical manifestations, course and diagnosis" and "Psychotherapy for specific phobia in adults" and "Acute procedure anxiety in adults: Epidemiology and clinical presentation" and "Treatment of acute procedure anxiety in adults" and "Overview of fears and phobias in children and adolescents".).
+(See "Specific phobia in adults: Epidemiology, clinical manifestations, course and diagnosis" and "Psychotherapy for specific phobia in adults" and "Acute procedure anxiety in adults: Epidemiology and clinical presentation" and "Treatment of acute procedural anxiety in adults" and "Overview of fears and phobias in children and adolescents".).

 Pharmacotherapy, including benzodiazepines and serotonergic reuptake inhibitors, has a limited role in treatment of specific phobia.
 Medications are used when CBT is not available or when patients prefer medication to CBT despite the lack of comparably robust supporting evidence from clinical trials.